jasonbra1n/lab/DEVELOPMENT_GUIDE.md

 5. It then reads the `data-tool-iframe` attribute from that button and creates an `<iframe>`.
 6. The `iframe.src` is set to the provided URL.
 7. The iframe is appended to the `<main id="console-container">`, completely isolating the tool's environment.
+7. The iframe is appended to the `<div id="tool-container">`, completely isolating the tool's environment.
+8. Once the iframe loads, `ThemeManager` sends a `postMessage` to the iframe to sync the current theme (light/dark).

 **Benefits of Iframe Embedding:**
 - **Isolation:** CSS and JavaScript are sandboxed, preventing conflicts.